AbelKel/Capstone/README.md

 One of the reasons I found this project appealing is that the college application process can often be complicated and finding a good fit college can be challenging.
 The app aims to help high school juniors and seniors easily find a good fit college.
 I aim to use CollegeAI API, Google Maps, and databases such as JSON files.
 One of the core features of the project is the student to college matching process.
 This feature aims to minimize the number of hours students spend looking for a college that fits their personality and academic needs or aspirations.

 Find My College is a college review and matching app for students applying to colleges.
 Users who sign up on the app have the ability to like, comment, match with colleges.
-Additionally, they will be able to get directions to a college, go to websites, read news about the colleges, and see other users that have similar likes to them.
+Additionally, users will be able to get directions to a college, go to websites, read news about the colleges, and see other users that have similar likes to them among many other features.

 In the first week of the start of the project, I plan on implementing the sign up page/ login with Facebook page, the opening survey, and integration of the APIs and databases.